-In the United States, everyone is entitled to due process before facing penalty under the law.
+In the United States, everyone is entitled to due process before facing a penalty under the law.
 This means you cannot be deprived of your life, your liberty or your property until there are appropriate legal proceedings.
 You must be presumed innocent during those proceedings and can only be convicted of an offense if a prosecutor demonstrates beyond a reasonable doubt that you committed a criminal act.
-Usually, there are multiple elements of a criminal act that prosecutors must prove, and usually it is a jury of your peers who must be convinced you violated the law.
+Usually, there are multiple elements of a criminal act that prosecutors must prove, and usually, it is a jury of your peers who must be convinced you violated the law.

 As a defendant, you are entitled to raise affirmative defenses, which means that you’re entitled to justify your behavior and demonstrate that even if you met the elements of a particular crime, your actions were justified under the circumstances.
-Self-defense is a good example: even if your actions met the legal definition of assault, you could avoid an assault conviction by proving self defense.
+Self-defense is a good example: even if your actions met the legal definition of assault, you could avoid an assault conviction by proving self-defense.
 You’re also entitled to try to introduce doubt in a prosecutor’s case by doing things like questioning witnesses who are testifying against you.
 The goal that you should have when you’re faced with criminal charges is to avoid conviction through the development of an effective trial strategy that could include fostering doubt or fighting by proving your actions were appropriate.

 The problem is, navigating the criminal justice system as a defendant is extraordinarily complex.
-There are a vast array of highly-technical rules and regulations on everything from how to present evidence to what evidence can be submitted to how to ask the court to do things like subpoena witnesses or give instructions to a jury.
+There is a vast array of highly-technical rules and regulations on everything from how to present evidence to what evidence can be submitted to how to ask the court to do things like subpoena witnesses or give instructions to a jury.
 It is difficult or impossible for defendants to prevail in the complicated criminal justice system unless they have a knowledgeable legal advocate on their side.

 Because of the importance of being represented by Vegas defense lawyers, defendants accused of a crime actually have a legal right to a lawyer.
 Those who cannot afford to pay a private attorney are entitled to have a public defender representing them.
-Chapter 180 of the Nevada code of criminal procedure is the relevant chapter of Nevada law that explains how the office of public defenders work and that explains the logistics of the operation of a public defender office.
+Chapter 180 of the Nevada Code of criminal procedure is the relevant chapter of Nevada law that explains how the office of public defenders work and that explains the logistics of the operation of a public defender office.

 While having a lawyer representing you is key, you may not want to rely on public defenders, who are often over-worked and who typically have minimal time to give to cases.
 If you can hire an experienced Nevada criminal lawyer who is able to give your case the full attention that it deserves and who has ample experience defending individuals accused of similar offenses to those you’re facing, you can maximize your chances of a successful outcome in your case.
 LV Criminal Defense is here to help you to fight against charges, so give us a call today to talk with Vegas defense attorneys who you can count on.